technipelago/grails-crm-blog-ui/README.md

 ## Blog Authoring Plugin
 This plugin provides user interfaces for authors of Grails CRM Blogs.
-This plugin depends on the crm-blog plugin for services and storage.
+This plugin depends on the [crm-blog](https://github.com/technipelago/grails-crm-blog) plugin for services and persistence.